taoketao/activation-zones/README.md

 values.
 This program examines several nonlinearities and plots their points.
 This can help inform what kind of nonlinearity is best or worst for a situation, and it also demonstrates that these points are not bijectively unique to a nonlinearity.
+It identifies critical points linked to max signal
+strength,  noise tolerance and sensitivity, and the point-of-no-unlearning.
-Currently, it examines: tanh (and therefore logistic), erf, the analytic x/(1+x^p)^(1/p) family, arctan, a odd exponential-based sigmoid, an odd parametric sigmoid, the Guddermann function, and it identifies critical points linked to max signal strength, noise tolerance and sensitivity, and the point-of-no-unlearning.
+Currently, it examines: tanh (and therefore logistic), erf, the analytic x/(1+x^p)^(1/p) family, arctan, a odd exponential-based sigmoid, an odd parametric sigmoid, the Guddermann function.